-- I’ve been an active Christian for 40+ years, engaged in contemplative prayer and spirituality for 20+, and maintained a daily zazen practice for a few.
+- Credentials and experience.
+I have been an active Christian for 40+ years, engaged in contemplative prayer and spirituality for 20+, and maintained a daily zazen practice for a few.
 My spiritual direction training took place at the Linwood Spiritual Center under the tutelage of director Don Bisson and other wonderful teachers.
-I’m a member of Spiritual Directors International.
-When not “directing,” I write and speak extensively on ancient spiritual wisdom and its surprising relevance for today’s world.
+I am a member of Spiritual Directors International.
+When not directing, I write and speak on ancient spiritual wisdom and its surprising relevance for today’s world.

 How do you meet with people?
 And how often?

 My two favorite methods are face-to-face (in a location of your choosing) or online (via Zoom).
 Once a month is usually the best idea.